wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    The public key contents includes the "-----BEGIN PGP PUBLIC KEY BLOCK-----" and "-----END PGP PUBLIC KEY BLOCK-----" markers.

 1. Switch to the GitHub page opened and click on the input field (so the field border turns blue), then press command+V to paste.
 Click "Add GPG key".

+   PROTIP: IMPORTANT: If you lost your laptop, immediately remove the SSH and GPG keys associated with that laptop.

    ## Signing Key as Environment Variable